Salman Raduyev: Death

 In December 2002, Raduyev died in the White Swan penal colony in Solikamsk from internal bleeding.
 The Russian authorities said he was not beaten to death, but died due to "serious and protracted diseases".
 Raduyev's body was not returned to his family because of a newly introduced Russian law barring the release of bodies of people convicted (or accused) of terrorism.

 The circumstances surrounding the death of Raduyev are not clear, and according to his family and others he was murdered in prison after he refused to talk about the accusations against Akhmed Zakayev, then arrested in Denmark.
 Kommersant daily said that "the real reason for Raduyev's death will probably never be known", while Vremya Novostei suggested that after being forced to give all the information requested from him, he was "no longer needed" by the Russian authorities and killed.
 Amnesty International has called for a full investigation into the circumstances surrounding his death but the request was ignored and his body was not exhumed.

-Salman Raduyev left wife and two sons – Johar and Zelimhan – who are living abroad.
+Salman Raduyev left a wife and two sons – Johar and Zelimhan – who are living abroad.